barichd/brailleorch/borframework.md

 Use letter sequences for multi-stave part
 Choose if you want to use letters for current multi-stave part, e.g., vln1a, where numbers have already been used.
 Use number sequences for multi-stave part
 The opposite way of previous item.
+Assign hand
+A dialog for assigning initial hand signs.
+See [Section 7.3.1](7-3-1) for details.

 Braille part list
 This table is used for editing braille part labels which can't be correctly transcribed.
 Braille input will be activated by pressing F2.